KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

-Tutorial: How to do a tic-tac-toe in less than 15 minutes with the gaming SDK ?
+Tutorial: How to do a Tic-Tac-Toe in less than 15 minutes with the gaming SDK ?
 ===============================================================================

 If you have not read the :doc:`getting started<getting_started>` part yet, Please read it before reading this one.